 The four game winning streak was just a sign of good things to come in 1994 …

 Game Notes -

 - Fresno State quarterback Trent Dilfer re-wrote the Colorado bowl record books (kept separate from regular season records).
-Dilfer set new records for attempts (63), completions (37), and yards gained (523).
+Dilfer set new records for a bowl opponent in attempts (63), completions (37), and yards gained (523).
 The only records Dilfer didn’t re-write were the records for touchdowns and interceptions.

 - Not surprisingly, there were also new receiving records set by Fresno State.
 Wide receiver David Dunn set new standards for catches (nine) and yards (149), while Tydus Winans became the first Buff opponent to post two receiving touchdowns.

 - As a team, Fresno State set new opponent bowl standards for first downs (34), total offensive plays (88), and net yards (526).